 They are temperature sensitive, preferring to be parked in the shade rather than full sun if possible, and must never be allowed to freeze.
 (Something to bear in mind if your bike lives in a shed or parked out overnight anytime) Range drops with lower temperatures, so you might consider buying your battery a cosy Neoprene Jacket to maximize the range in colder weather (good for absorbing knocks too)

 Lithium batteries, particularly cheaper ones, can pack up after a year or two at worst if misused (that includes not being used and left uncharged).
-More expensive ones should last for at least 5 years or longer if used fairly frequently and kept reasonably well charged, but all will gradually lose their capacity and therefore range as they are used and as they age.
+The more expensive mainstream ones fitted to good quality e-bikes should last for at least 5 years or longer if used fairly frequently and kept reasonably well charged, but all will gradually lose their capacity and therefore range as they are used and as they age.